-- However, in the balance sheet, the investments will continue to be disclosed as per the existing six classifications:

-- viz. a) Government securities,
+- However, in the balance sheet, the investments will continue to be disclosed as per the existing six classifications: - viz. a) Government securities, ii)Banks should decide the category of the investment at the time of acquisition thand the decision should be recorded on the investment proposals.

 - b) Other approved securities,

 - c) Shares,

 - d) Debentures & Bonds,

 - e) Subsidiaries/ joint ventures and

 - f) Others (CP, Mutual Fund Units, etc.).